manohar6317/Simple-Ad-Server/README.md

 *   **Data Persistence:** Store ad statistics in an SQLite database for persistence across sessions.
 *   **Data Analysis:** Includes functions to retrieve the most popular ad, the ad with the highest click-through rate, and total impressions for a given ad.

+ ## Screenshots

+*(Add screenshots here showing the code, ad statistics output, and the database view)*

 ## Getting Started

 ### Prerequisites